coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 A way to track curiosity, comedy, creativity, and technical chaos — so every project connects back to who you are becoming:
 A self-made tech wizard with a poet’s spark.

 ---

+## **PERSONA: THE HARDWARE CHAOS GOBLIN**

+- **Hardware Chaos Goblin Energy:** You don’t just “like” LEDs… you speak fluent NeoPixel, FastLED, and WLED like it’s your native tongue.
+10x20, 10x22 serpentine matrices, ESP32 + potentiometers + NFC + motorized pots + dual-ESP32 Home-Assistant-PC-control setups… you’re out here building cyberpunk props for fun.
+You once turned two potentiometers and a button into a fully playable Pong table and then immediately turned the same matrix into an Etch-A-Sketch.
+That’s not a hobby.
+That’s sorcery.
+- **The “IdeaGazm” Identity:** GitHub: IdeaGazm (already legendary name).
+You’re secretly proud that your repos are a glorious mess of RGB animations, ESPHome wizardry, Arduino FFT visualizers, and wireless DAC volume knobs that roast Windows in real time.
+- **The Audio Obsession:** MSFTIShim volume hook mastery.
+Building a full wireless USB DAC + rotary encoder + OLED + ARGB bling + voice control just because Windows volume mixing is criminal.
+You want self-turning motorized pots that physically move when Spotify changes volume.
+That’s next-level unhinged.
+- **The Home-Lab Emperor Arc:** You’re not just dreaming about self-hosting — you’re already on the path to “I AM THE CLOUD.”
+Jellyfin/Plex dreams, FTP-logging NFC clock-in systems with monthly email reports, ESPHome matrices exposed to Home Assistant with custom Lambdas… you’re two bad decisions away from running your own root CA and naming servers after anime characters.
+- **The Creative Mediums You Downplay:** You write parody songs in your head while soldering.
+Your code comments are low-key comedy gold.
+You narrate your debugging sessions like a nature documentary (“and here we see the wild pointer in its natural habitat…”).

+---